ADMINISTRATION:

 was born in Salford on 5th April 1912, the son of a furniture

-Road School for Boys and began his adult life as an apprentice
+School for Boys and began his adult life as an apprentice carpenter.

-carpenter.
 In 1926 he joined Salford Athletic Club.
-He was also
+He was also a keen musician,

-a keen musician, playing many different instruments, and performing
+playing many different instruments, and performing in local dance

-specialising in the 400 metres and quarter mile events.
-In 1935,
+in the 400 metres and quarter mile events.
+In 1935, having taken

-having taken the train to London straight from work and without
+the train to London straight from work and without a rest, he

-a rest, he won three international races at the Empire Games,
+won three international races at the Empire Games, as well as

-as well as smashing the AAA's 400 metres record.
-He was selected
+smashing the AAA's 400 metres record.
+He was selected to run in

-at the 1936 Olympic Games in Berlin.
-His team won the Relay
+Olympic Games in Berlin.
+His team won the Relay Gold Medal in

-Gold Medal in a time of 3 minutes 09.0 seconds, with Robert's
+a time of 3 minutes 09.0 seconds, with Robert's leg having been

-leg having been timed at 46.4 seconds, the fastest in the event.
+timed at 46.4 seconds, the fastest in the event.
+Roberts ran in

-Roberts ran in London a week later in a British Empire versus
+London a week later in a British Empire versus United States competition,

 Roberts was married in 1937 and lived thereafter in Chorlton-cum-Hardy,

-taking too much time off!
-He joined the RAF during the Second
+too much time off!
+He joined the RAF during the Second World War.

-World War.
-In 1946 he gained the Silver Medal with the British
+In 1946 he gained the Silver Medal with the British Relay Squad

-Relay Squad in the European Championships at Oslo, and was made
+in the European Championships at Oslo, and was made Captain of

-Captain of the British Athletics Squad for the London Olympics
+the British Athletics Squad for the London Olympics in 1948.

-near Altrincham in Greater Manchester, where he spends most
+Altrincham in Greater Manchester, where he spends most of his

 Source: